baijian/gitjoy/README.md

 pytho-flask-demoo
 ===============

-#oA demo project using flask
+#An demo project using flask

 * 1.The folder structures of large application using python package rather than module